Pylons/pyramid/docs/narr/install.rst

 .. index::
    single: installing on Google App Engine

-Installing :mod:`pyramid` on Google App Engine
+Installing :app:`Pyramid` on Google App Engine
 -------------------------------------------------

-:ref:`appengine_tutorial` documents the steps required to install a :mod:`pyramid` application on Google App Engine.
+:ref:`appengine_tutorial` documents the steps required to install a :app:`Pyramid` application on Google App Engine.

-Installing :mod:`pyramid` on Jython
+Installing :app:`Pyramid` on Jython
 --------------------------------------

-:mod:`pyramid` is known to work under :term:`Jython` version 2.5.1.
+:app:`Pyramid` is known to work under :term:`Jython` version 2.5.1.
-Install :term:`Jython`, and then follow the installation steps for :mod:`pyramid` on your platform described in one of the sections entitled :ref:`installing_unix` or :ref:`installing_windows` above, replacing the ``python`` command with ``jython`` as necessary.
+Install :term:`Jython`, and then follow the installation steps for :app:`Pyramid` on your platform described in one of the sections entitled :ref:`installing_unix` or :ref:`installing_windows` above, replacing the ``python`` command with ``jython`` as necessary.
 The steps are exactly the same except you should use the ``jython`` command name instead of the ``python`` command name.

-One caveat exists to using :mod:`pyramid` under Jython: the :term:`Chameleon` templating engine, which is the default templating engine for :mod:`pyramid` does not work on Jython.
+One caveat exists to using :app:`Pyramid` under Jython: the :term:`Chameleon` templating engine, which is the default templating engine for :app:`Pyramid` does not work on Jython.

-The ``pyramid_jinja2`` distribution provides templating for :mod:`pyramid` using the :term:`Jinja2` templating system.
+The ``pyramid_jinja2`` distribution provides templating for :app:`Pyramid` using the :term:`Jinja2` templating system.
 You may install it like so using the ``easy_install`` command for Jython:

 .. code-block:: python